The Adventures of Tintin

-The series is set during a largely realistic 20th century.
+The series is set in the contemporary world.
 Its protagonist is Tintin, a courageous young Belgian reporter and adventurer aided by his faithful dog Snowy (Milou in the original French edition).
 Other allies include the brash and cynical Captain Haddock, the intelligent but hearing-impaired Professor Calculus (Professeur Tournesol), incompetent detectives Thomson and Thompson (Dupont et Dupond), and the opera diva Bianca Castafiore.

 The series has been admired for its clean, expressive drawings in Hergé's signature ligne claire ("clear line") style.
-Its well-researched plots straddle the action-adventure and mystery genres and draw upon themes of politics, history, culture and technology, offset by moments of slapstick comedy.
+Its well-researched plots straddle a variety of genres: swashbuckling adventures with elements of fantasy, mysteries, political thrillers, and science fiction.
+The stories feature slapstick humour, offset by dashes of political or cultural commentary.